Columbia Silver Ridge Convertible Review

 These pants have a decent feature set but fall short in a couple of important areas.
 They come with a full complement of pockets — two mesh-lined handwarmer pockets in the front, two in the rear, and two cargo pockets (one velcro, one zippered) on the sides.

-At $60, they are one of the least expensive pairs in this review.
+These pants are one of the least expensive pairs in this review.
 We don't have concerns about their durability more than the average hiking pant, but we would also choose a lot of other pairs for almost any outdoor activity, so they would probably spend a lot of time in the closet.
 We recommend opting to spend a little more to get a lot more if you want to use these pants for a range of outdoor activities.